Myrtle Beach Speedway

-Myrtle Beach Speedway (originally named Rambi Raceway), was built in 1958 and was located on U.S. Route 501 near Myrtle Beach, South Carolina.
+Myrtle Beach Speedway (originally named Rambi Raceway) was a short track located on U.S. Route 501 near Myrtle Beach, South Carolina.
+The track was built in 1958.

 The speedway was a semi-banked asphalt oval track that spans 0.538 mi.The NASCAR Cup Series competed at the Speedway from 1958 through 1965.
-The NASCAR Busch Series (now the Xfinity Series) raced at Myrtle Beach Speedway from 1988 to 2000.
+The NASCAR Busch Series raced at Myrtle Beach Speedway from 1988 to 2000.

 Over the years, Myrtle Beach Speedway has been the training grounds for some of NASCAR's biggest stars including Jeff Gordon (former Busch Series track record holder).
 All four generations of Pettys (Lee, Richard, Kyle, and Adam) and three generations of Earnhardts (Ralph, Dale Sr., Dale Jr., and Kelley) have taken a green flag around the asphalt oval that spans 0.538 mi.

 History

 Rambi Raceway opened as a dirt track in 1958.

 The track hosted one NASCAR Convertible Series event in 1958 and one NASCAR Grand National East Series race in 1972.

 Nick Lucas bought the track in 1968, paving it in 1974.
 Billy Hardee became a co-owner in 1987.

 NASCAR Southeast Series had run 17 races at the facility between 1991 and 2004, with the Myrtle Beach 400 Late Model race (originally an All Pro event) beginning in 1993.
-Originally a 400-lap touring race, the race settled down to 250 laps with heat races combined for 400 laps, originally set for Thanksgiving weekend, but later moved to the week before Thanksgiving in order to allow competitors to participate in the NASCAR Late Model Thanksgiving Classic at Southern National Motorsports Park in Lucana, North Carolina.
+Originally a 400-lap touring race, the race settled to NASCAR-specification Late Models of 250 laps with heat races and support races combined for 400 laps, originally set for Thanksgiving weekend, but later moved to the week before Thanksgiving in order to allow competitors to participate in the NASCAR Late Model Thanksgiving Classic at Southern National Motorsports Park in Lucama, North Carolina.

-The Busch Series race (the Myrtle Beach 250) in 2000 was the last major NASCAR event at the track.
+The NASCAR Busch Series race (the Myrtle Beach 250) in 2000 was the last major NASCAR event at the track.

-Till 2020 the NASCAR Whelen All-American Series race on Saturday nights from late February through November.
-The track also runs various other classes of racing including Late Model Charger, Super Trucks and Mini Stocks.
-The speedway is home of the Myrtle Beach 400, IceBreaker 200, NASCAR Racing Experience, Monster Jam, NOPI Nationals and Horry County Fair with recent additions of Wheels of Destruction Thrill Show and the Myrtle Beach BikeFest.
+The NASCAR Advance Auto Parts Weekly Series raced on Saturday nights from late February through November.
+The track also ran various other classes of racing including Late Model Charger, Super Trucks and Mini Stocks.
+The speedway was home of the Myrtle Beach 400, IceBreaker 200, NASCAR Racing Experience, Monster Jam, NOPI Nationals and Horry County Fair with recent additions of Wheels of Destruction Thrill Show and the Myrtle Beach BikeFest.

-In a deal that closed April, 2012, Speedway Group Inc. bought the facility, including 48 acres.
+In a deal that closed April 2012, Speedway Group Inc. bought the facility, including 48 acres.
 Robert J. Lutz, one of the new owners, said Lt.
 Gov. André Bauer arranged for the deal to take place.
 Bauer said he wanted the track to help improve Myrtle Beach's economy with new events.
 Upgrades to the track were planned, and plans called for the NASCAR Racing Experience to attract drivers and tourists.
 One goal was another top-level race.

 The NASCAR Whelen Southern Modified Tour had one race at the speedway in 2009.
 After merging the two NASCAR Whelen Modified Tours at the end of the 2016 season, beginning in 2017, the newly unified tour hosted three events at the track from 2017 through 2019.